-I specialize in helping adults, couples, and teens understand and change the emotional patterns that shape their relationships — whether they show up as overthinking, pulling away, people pleasing, or feeling disconnected; or as more intense emotional swings and relationship instability.
+I specialize in helping adults, couples, and teens understand and change the emotional patterns that shape their relationships — whether they show up as overthinking, pulling away, people pleasing, feeling disconnected, or as more intense emotional swings and relationship instability.

 can bring certain ways of relating into focus.
 Moments like these often highlight reactions, fears, or expectations that may not have been fully visible before.